 A harmless moment can still be an unnecessary one.
 Better route choice prevents avoidable discomfort.

-World Cup 2026 will amplify Toronto’s crowd density, routing systems, and gate management.
-Safety protocols will be strong.
-Patience will still matter.
+World Cup 2026 amplify Toronto’s crowd density, routing systems, and gate management.
+Safety protocols are strong.
+Patience still matter.

 Slow movement does not automatically mean danger.
 It often just means volume.
 Allow more time than you think you need.